vvasuki/english/prose/hindu/indologist/max-muller/chaudhari-nIrad-bio/04_Appendix/01_SOURCES_OF_THE_BIOGRAPHY.md

 SOURCES OF THE BIOGRAPHY

-(Citations from Max Muller’s writings and correspondence are in his own English, except when a book or a letter is in German The lists in this and Appendix II specify which are in that language The languages of his non- British correspondents [except Indians, who wrote in English] were their own All citations from any source in German are given in Mrs Max Muller’s translation )
+(Citations from Max Muller’s writings and correspondence are in his own English, except when a book or a letter is in German The lists in this and Appendix II specify which are in that language The languages of his nonBritish correspondents [except Indians, who wrote in English] were their own All citations from any source in German are given in Mrs Max Muller’s translation )

 Pnnted Sources